 Different styles of decor reflect different personalities.
-In the list below, we’ve compiled a few unique home decor styles that reflect personal styles.
-Find the one that best suits your own personal tastes.
+In the list below, there are a few unique home decor styles that reflect personal styles.
+Find the one that best suits your tastes.

 1. the Rustic Home

 A home doesn’t have to look like a log cabin to feel a little rustic.
 True rustic decor incorporates a warm color palette and organic materials like wood and stone, bringing the beautiful parts of the Earth indoors.
 It makes for a comfortable, cozy feeling throughout the home.
-Rustic decor is great for nature lovers who love to watch the sun rise and set.
-The colors of the walls, upholstery and fabrics should create a warm feeling, emulating the sun’s rays.
-Utilise red, orange, yellow, brown and purple in your rustic color palette.
+Rustic decor is great for nature lovers who love to watch the sunrise and set.
+The colors of the walls, upholstery, and fabrics should create a warm feeling, emulating the sun’s rays.
+Utilize red, orange, yellow, brown and purple in your rustic color palette.
 Add touches of mossy green to incorporate the shades of tree leaves.
 These details will create a serene nature lover’s paradise in your home.